Home insurance jargon buster

 Credit agreement – this should list the item you got credit for and your details.

 Photos – best when the item can be identified with you – for example, a snap with the TV in your front room, or of a piece of jewellery being worn.Back to top

 The total cost of rebuilding your home if it was completely destroyed, say by fire.
 It includes the cost of all professional fees, materials and labour, including the cost of demolishing and clearing the old building.

 The rebuilding cost is usually less than the market price of a house, because the market price includes the value of the land.Back to top

-Subsidence is the downward movement of the ground beneath the buildings not due to the weight of the building.
+Subsidence is downward movement of the ground underneath your buildings, which isn’t caused by the weight of the buildings.
 Particular problems arise when the movement varies from one part of the building to another, often causing cracks to appear in walls and the building’s structure to become unstable.
 It’s normally caused by certain soils, trees/shrubs taking moisture from the soil causing it to shrink, or leaking drains.Back to top

 Wear and tear